Postpartum Psychosis – Shedding light on the demon.

 He burst through the bedroom door to find me asleep on the bed with our son asleep in my arms.
 I had not hurt the baby.
 I had not hurt myself.
 He was furious at me.
 He did not know that something was so broken in my thinking, that I thought once I closed my eyes… I would just die…

 I still did not get help.

 I was ashamed.
 I was anxious.
 I was exhausted and wired at the same time… and the psychosis came in infrequent waves.
 It felt real and crazy at the same time.
 I didn’t want to admit that my world was shredding everywhere I turned.

 It wasn’t until much later that I realized (or admitted) I was suffering from severe Postpartum Depression and Psychosis.
 The psychosis part I only came clean about a few weeks ago, almost four years after our first sons’ birth.
 My husband and my family never knew.
 My doctor never asked any mental health questions.
-I never hurt my child or myself, but I should have gotten help immediately.
-I was very very lucky.
+I never hurt my child or myself, but I should have gotten help sooner than I did.

 The depression began to creep in again a couple months ago, now that our second son has been born.
 I wrote about it not too long ago here.